 If you were injured in an oil refinery accident, then you may be entitled to compensation.
 At Arnold & Itkin, we have dealt with similar cases and obtained substantial recoveries for our clients.
 We fight hard for the rights of victims from Houston, Texas to cities all over Louisiana (as well as across the United States).
 If you were the victim of an oil refinery accident anywhere nationwide, then we are ready to fight for you too.
 Our oil refinery accident attorneys believe there is no excuse for plant and refinery accidents of any sort.

 - Negligence and carelessness

 - Lack of training or supervision

 - Dangerous work environments

 - Lack of maintenance or care

-Even if you are unsure of whether or not you are entitled to a claim, it is worth it to talk to a refinery accident lawyer who can walk you through your options.
-You do not have to worry about being charged a significant fee, because not only are our consultations free, you do not have to pay a penny for our services unless we win your case.
+Even if you are unsure of whether or not you have a case, it is worth it to talk to an oil refinery accident lawyer who can walk you through your options.
+You do not have to worry about being charged a significant fee, because not only are our consultations free, you do not have to pay a penny unless we win your case.
 Our contingency fee representation is just one thing that sets us apart from all the rest.

 You deserve the best representation.
 Contact our firm today at (888) 493-1629 to learn how Arnold & Itkin can help you.